Studsministern/1DT305-Applied-IoT-Project/README.md

 #### Final design

 #### Conclusion
-The code is very forgiving, as it will continue trying to reconnect to WiFi and MQTT brokers until it succeeds, and because it will automatically disconnect from WiFi and the MQTT broker before going to sleep.
-The circuitry is also extremely simple, as it doesn't require any extra components other than the microcontroller and the sensors themselves.
+I think I managed to make the code very forgiving, as it will continue trying to reconnect to Wi-Fi and Adafruit IO until it succeeds.
+The circuitry is also extremely simple, as it doesn't require any extra components other than the microcontroller, the sensors themselves and wires to connect them.

 Because of how the code and circuitry turned out, I am very satisfied with this project.
 It has taught me a lot, and I believe it provides a great starting point for further development.

 #### Further improvements
 Some suggestions for improvements are: